Al Worthington: Pitching style

 Worthington was a sinkerball pitcher who also threw a slider and curveball.
 "The best pitches I had?
 My fastball slid and sank.
 It was a natural slider that also sunk.
 I didn't have a thing to do with that.
 Just put my hand on it.
 God gave me that.
 It just sunk.
 Then I had a curveball.
 Those were my two pitches," Worthington said.
-Sal Maglie, a teammate of Worthington with the Giants and later his pitching coach with Boston, told The Boston Globe that the pitcher was "pretty quick and had a good sinker....He has developed a good slider and curve to go with his fast sinker, and I believe he will help [the Red Sox]."
-The Associated Press called his slider "elegant."
-Earl Battey, who caught Worthington with the Twins, said, "He gives you that big motion and keeps the ball down and throws at the corners … an amazing pitcher."
+Sal Maglie, a teammate of Worthington with the Giants and later his pitching coach with Boston, told The Boston Globe that the pitcher was "pretty quick and had a good sinker ....
+He has developed a good slider and curve to go with his fast sinker, and I believe he will help [the Red Sox]."
+The Associated Press called his slider "elegant".
+Earl Battey, who caught Worthington with the Twins, said, "He gives you that big motion and keeps the ball down and throws at the corners ... an amazing pitcher."

 Coaching career

 Following his major league career, Worthington sold life insurance for two years.
 After that, he replaced the retired Marv Grissom as the pitching coach for the Twins, serving in that capacity from 1972 through 1973.
 In 1974, he joined Liberty University in Lynchburg, Virginia, where he helped start the Liberty University Flames baseball team, becoming the ballclub's first head coach.
 Worthington first found out about Liberty in 1973 when he heard Jerry Falwell speaking about it on the radio.
 Calling him, Worthington said the school should have a good Christian baseball coach; he wanted the job no matter what the salary.
 He served 13 seasons as the Flames' head coach, and the team's first season was its only losing one under his tenure.
-As of 2010, he was the winningest head coach in Liberty's history, with a 343-189-1 record (64.4 winning percentage).
+As of 2010, he was the winningest head coach in Liberty's history, with a 343–189–1 record (64.4 winning percentage).
 Future major leaguers Sid Bream, Lee Guetterman, and Randy Tomlin all played for him at Liberty.
-He was named Liberty's Athletic Director on December 19, 1983.
+He was named Liberty's athletic director on December 19, 1983.
 Bobby Richardson succeeded him as head coach in 1987, but Worthington remained involved with the team as its pitching coach.
 Under his tenure as athletic director, the baseball team achieved NCAA Division I status in 1988.
 Worthington retired in 1989.
 Liberty Field, the team's first permanent home which opened in 1979, was renamed Al Worthington Field in 1986.
-Then, in 1995, it was again renamed, this time to Al Worthington Stadium.
+In 1995, it was again renamed, this time to Al Worthington Stadium.
 It was replaced by Liberty Baseball Stadium in 2013, but the new ballpark was rededicated as Worthington Field at Liberty Baseball Stadium in 2019.
 In 1980, Worthington managed the Falmouth Commodores, a collegiate summer baseball team in the prestigious Cape Cod Baseball League.
 He led the Commodores to the league title with a team featuring future major leaguers Steve Lombardozzi and Bream.
 After his retirement from Liberty, Worthington returned to Birmingham and served as the pitching coach for Briarwood Christian School.
 In 2011, he was inducted into the Alabama Sports Hall of Fame.